Application and Admissions

 have more than three letters written and sent, then, they may do so.

-All prospective students are encouraged to contact the Director, Victor J. Vitanza, by email: firstname.lastname@example.org so as to introduce themselves and to ask any questions or mention any concerns that they might have.
+All prospective students are encouraged to contact the Director, Victor J. Vitanza, starting in September-November, by email: firstname.lastname@example.org so as to introduce themselves and to ask any questions or mention any concerns that they might have.
 A telephone interview may follow the initial email communications.

 The RCID program has its own requirements: To be admitted to the Ph.D. program in Rhetorics, Communication, and Information Design, students must first meet the following basic requirements:

-Students must have a Master's degree in English, or other related fields.
+Students must have a Master's degree in English, Rhetoric and Writing, Communications, or other related fields.
 Students with a Master's degree in another field of study, such as history, philosophy, languages, or the sciences, may apply to the program with the understanding that they may be required to successfully complete prerequisite, Master's-level courses in Professional Communication or other areas prior to full admission to the Ph.D. program.

 Students must have earned a grade-point average of at least 3.5 in previous graduate work.
 The student must submit all transcripts of his or her previous graduate and undergraduate work.